WILD GAME PROCESSING

 FIRST COME FIRST SERVE POLICY:

+We accept animals on a first come, first serve basis.
 Because we value each of our customers, we ask you to please keep in mind that we only have so much space and time available to process animals in a timely manner.
-That is why we must enforce our Pick-Up policy for this season.
+That is why we must enforce our pickup policy for this season.

 We also highly encourage you to please call before you drop off your animal to make sure we are able to accept it.